Skip to content

 # Remove injected plugin

-pipx uninject geoparquet-io gpio-pmtiles
+pipx uninject geoparquet-io gpio-myplugin

 From Python Projects

-uv remove gpio-pmtiles
+uv remove gpio-myplugin

-pip uninstall gpio-pmtiles
+pip uninstall gpio-myplugin

 Developing Plugins